 Gil C. Quiniones, President & CEO, New York Power Authority

 Gil C. Quiniones was appointed President and CEO of NYPA in 2012.
 Quiniones is a leader in the shift of New York’s energy industry toward greater penetration of clean energy resources.
 This includes support of Governor Cuomo’s Reforming the Energy Vision, an endeavor to animate markets for distributed energy resources, energy efficiency and empowering customers.
-Quiniones currently serves as Co-Chair of the Board at the Alliance.
+Quiniones is Chair Emeritus on the Alliance’s Board of Directors.

 Quiniones served as co-chairman of the New York Energy Highway Task Force, set forth to revitalize the state’s electric power system.
 In 2014, Quiniones joined the board of the New York State Energy Research and Development Authority.
 Quiniones also serves on the Steering Committee of the Board of the Large Public Power Council (LPPC), as co-chair of the LPPC’s Government Relations Task Force and as the Power Authority’s principal representative to the American Public Power Association.
 Before joining NYPA in 2007 as executive vice president of Energy Marketing and Corporate Affairs, Quiniones served as senior vice president of Energy and Telecommunications for the New York City Economic Development Corporation.
 He established and led Mayor Michael R. Bloomberg’s Energy Policy Task Force.

-Kevin B. Self, SVP of Strategy, Business Develop & Government Relations, Schneider Electric
+Kevin B. Self, SVP of Strategy, Business Development & Government Relations, Schneider Electric

 As a member of Schneider Electric’s North America Executive Leadership Team, Kevin Self is responsible for the development and execution of a winning strategy to drive profitable growth across all lines of business in alignment with Schneider Electric’s Life Is On corporate brand.
 Self is responsible for leading the Smart Cities efforts; developing and maximizing government relationships at state and federal levels; and identifying inorganic growth opportunities.
 Self previously held Strategy & Corporate Development roles with Johnson Controls’ Building Efficiency Business, Miller Brewing Company, GE Healthcare, and McKinsey & Company.
 Self currently serves on the Board at the Alliance.